-On July 9, 2020, the U.S. Supreme Court ruled that the Muscogee (Creek) Nation reservation in Eastern Oklahoma has not been disestablished.
+On July 9, 2020, the U.S. Supreme Court ruled in McGirt v.
+Oklahoma ("McGirt") that the Muscogee (Creek) Nation reservation in Eastern Oklahoma has not been disestablished.
 Prior to the court's ruling, the prevailing view was that the Muscogee (Creek) Nation, Chickasaw Nation, Cherokee Nation, Choctaw Nation and Seminole Nation reservations within Oklahoma had been disestablished prior to statehood in 1907.
 Although the court's ruling indicates that it is limited to criminal law as applied within the Muscogee (Creek) Nation reservation, the ruling has significant potential implications for civil law within the Muscogee (Creek) Nation reservation, as well as other reservations in Oklahoma that may similarly be found to not have been disestablished.

 State district courts in Oklahoma, applying the analysis in the U.S. Supreme Court's ruling regarding the Muscogee (Creek) Nation, have ruled that the Cherokee, Chickasaw, Seminole and Choctaw reservations likewise have not been disestablished.
-On October 1, 2020, the EPA granted approval to the State of Oklahoma under Section 10211(a) of the Safe, Accountable, Efficient Transportation Equity Act of 2005 (the "SAFETE Act") to administer all of the State's existing EPA-approved regulatory programs to Indian Country within the State, subject to certain exceptions, effectively extending the State's authority for existing EPA-approved regulatory programs to all lands within the State to which the State applied such programs prior to the U.S. Supreme Court's ruling.
+On October 1, 2020, the EPA granted approval to the State of Oklahoma under Section 10211(a) of the Safe, Accountable, Efficient Transportation Equity Act of 2005 (the "SAFETE Act") to administer all of the State's existing EPA-approved regulatory programs to Indian Country within the State, subject to certain exceptions, effectively extending the State's authority for existing EPA-approved regulatory programs to all lands within the State to which the State applied such programs prior to the U.S. Supreme Court's ruling in McGirt.
 For more information, see the "Five Nations Reservations" disclosure in our Annual Report.
-At this time, we cannot predict how these issues may ultimately be resolved.